 - The sit-on-top kayaks appear to be like common kayaks but they have a cockpit that is moderately raised, which provides more space so boaters can easily get in and out of the kayak.

-- The sit-in types are regular kayaks that are composed of a cockpit wherein the boater’s lower body is hidden within; it also feature higher walls.
+- The sit-in types are regular kayaks that are composed of a cockpit wherein the boater’s lower body is hidden within; it also features higher walls.
 This one is ideal for whitewater kayaking.

 - The canoe types are a 2-person or 3-person kayak models that appear to be like a wider canoe.
 They are built with high walls and deeper seating to provide room for moving around.